 To reach his objectives, he seeks the aid of experts in specialized fields, technicians, forensic specialists, etc., and couples this with his training, his developed knowledge of informants and his experience in dealing with a number of perpetrators.
 His investigation must be complete in every detail to assure a successful prosecution and conviction when present in a court of law.

-The detective assigned to narcotics investigation is part of the Broome County Drug Task Force coordinated by the Broome County District Attorney's Office.
-The Narcotics detective also works with the NYSP CNET Unit and the Federal Drug Task Force.The storage and safekeeping of all found property or evidence is handled by a trained Evidence Officer.
+The Detectives assigned to the Narcotics Division work together in conjunction with the Broome County Special Investigations Unit Task Force (SIU) which is comprised of members of the Village of Endicott Police Department, the Broome County Sheriff’s Office, the City of Binghamton Police Department and the Village of Johnson City Police Department.
+The SIU Investigators also work together with the New York State Police Community Narcotics Enforcement Team and the Federal Drug Task Force.The storage and safekeeping of all found property or evidence is handled by a trained Evidence Officer.
 The department has a secure Property/Evidence Storage Facility which is alarmed and under 24 hour surveillance.

 The Detective Supervisor oversees the operations of the Property/Evidence Storage Facility.